ucsb-cs24/w19/_lectures/lect05.md

 * Iterating through a list
 * Modifying a list (appending elements to the end)
 * Linked lists as an ADT (implementation using classes)
+* Revisit the big four for linked list